Solo String Festival

 South King County is defined as: Auburn, Black Diamond, Burien, Covington, Des Moines, Federal Way, Enumclaw, Kent, Maple Valley, Muckleshoot Reserve, Normandy Park, Rainier Beach, Renton, SeaTac, Skyway, Tukwila, and White Center.

-Note: Students who are also enrolled in the MY Southeast Orchestra program sponsored by the Seattle Youth Symphony, Cleveland and Franklin High Schools are also eligible.
+Note: Students who are also enrolled in the MY Southeast Orchestra program sponsored by the Seattle Youth Symphony, Cleveland and Franklin High Schools or attend middle or high schools in the Auburn, Highline Federal Way, Kent, or Renton School Districts are also eligible.

 This year, students will have the opportunity to attend and perform in various masterclasses throughout the festival with guest artists.
 These guest artists will work with participants on repertoire, technique and other performance related matters.
 Students of all musical levels and backgrounds are expected to participate.